 Just like those soap opera characters or soap opera kings, we can get some pretty straightforward advice from the Bible: “If you stay on course, walk straight along the road God set for you, He will bless your life.”

 Don’t drift.
 Don’t settle for mostly good.
-Don’t assume you’re doing right in God’s eyes, know that you’re doing right in God’s eyes by following His Word.
+Don’t assume you’re doing right in God’s eyes; KNOW that you’re doing right in God’s eyes by following His Word.